Another kit from Hemmingway Kits. This one was to make a boring head for the milling machine. A kit was purchased with an MT2 arbor.

 The dovetail cutter was used to create the dovetail to the drawing.
 Light finishing cuts were used on all the working surfaces to ensure parallelism, and minimal tool deflection

 A test fit with the sliding member showed a gap where the dovetails met.
-The problem seemed to be that the corner on the sliding member was sharper than the one in the housing.
+The problem was that the corner on the sliding block was sharper than the one in the housing.

-This was remedied by filing the point off the sliding member as shown above, to get the working surfaces to meet.
+This was remedied by filing the sharp edge off the sliding member as shown above, to get the working surfaces to meet.

 The result would be a fractional offset to the threaded nut, but this could be compensated for with the front plate positioning.